kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving and added the tem to the prepared training data.
+To capture good driving behavior, we first recorded two laps on track one using center lane driving and added the data to the prepared training data.
-Than put 20% of the data into a validation set.
+Than I splited 20% of the training data into a validation set.

 I used 20000 randomly taken flipped and preprozessed training data for training the model.